pxai/fjs/document/content/functionaljs.md

   return "Hello!";
 }
 ```
-Well, the problem with sayHello is that it doesn’t have any parameter and it always return the same.
+Well, the problem with sayHello is that it doesn’t have any parameter and it always returns the same.
 Therefore, we may consider that sayHello is not even a function but a value.

 ### random
 A classic code to generate a random number within a given range: